Project Being Considered

 The Irish transmission network will see large changes in the next decade as Ireland realises its full renewable energy potential and develops further interconnection to Europe and the UK.
 Across Ireland, more grid challenges are expected as more people start electrifying their homes with heat pumps and rooftop solar and installing home charging points for their electric vehicles.

 Identifying the right locations for stabilising the grid system is driven by assessments of the grid and its components, how it works and evaluating where storage facilities will be needed.
-In addition, this facility needs to be located very close to an existing substation, such as Lodgewood.

 While we can see continued progress in Ireland’s renewable energy production, we cannot have a zero-carbon electricity system without a grid infrastructure built to support it.